Last Updated on

 - Birth certificate, community tax certificate, or any valid ID (such as passport and driver’s license) indicating the applicant’s name, birth date, and address

-- For single proprietors: Photocopy of Mayor’s Permit (or duly received application form for Mayor’s Permit if it’s still being processed) or DTI Certificate of Business Name Registration
+- For sole proprietors: Photocopy of Mayor’s Permit (or duly received application form for Mayor’s Permit if it’s still being processed) or DTI Certificate of Business Name Registration

 - For professionals: Professional Tax Receipt or Occupational Tax Receipt from the LGU